thomas-yancey/thomas-yancey.github.io/_posts/2016-07-05-action-cable-chat.md

 {% highlight ruby %}

-  root to: 'welcome#index'.
+  root to: 'welcome#index'
-  resources :users, only: [:new, :index, :create] resources :sessions, only: [:new, :destroy, :create]
+  resources :users, only: [:new, :create] resources :sessions, only: [:new, :destroy, :create]
 {% endhighlight %}

-Create the corresponding controllers for users and sessions.
+Create the corresponding views and controller for users

 {% highlight Ruby %}
 class UsersController < ApplicationController